-Items and Information to Be Brought
+Items and Information to be Brought

-The person being examined is not required to bring any medical records, diagnostic films or studies or aids or reports with him/her.2 See Franklin v.
+The person being examined is not required to bring any medical records, diagnostic films or studies or aids or reports with him/her.
+See Franklin v.
 Nationwide Mut.
 Fire Ins.
 Co., 566 So.
 2d 529 (Fla.
-1st DCA 1990) (requesting party must obtain records through normal discovery process).
-See also Rojas v.
+1st DCA 1990) (noting that requesting party must obtain records through normal discovery process); see also Rojas v.
 Ryder Truck Rental, Inc., 641 So.
 2d 855 (Fla.
-1994) (proper for injured party to sign appropriately limited release for out-of-state medical records where subpoenas have been ignored).
+1994) (finding it appropriate for injured party to sign appropriately limited release for out-of-state medical records where subpoenas have been ignored).
 The person being examined should have a form of identification to verify their identity if requested.
-If a patient information sheet was forwarded to counsel for the party to be examined at least 7 business days before the examination, the party to be examined should bring the completed information sheet with them.
+If a patient information sheet was forwarded to counsel for the party to be examined at least seven (7) business days before the date for the examination, the party to be examined should bring the completed information sheet with them.